4 Google Marketing Takeaways From A Data Analytics Expert

 Maximize conversion value – Google’s AI sees your conversion goal values like points in a video game.
 This bid strategy tells the AI to learn how to get the highest scores possible within the game.
 This bid strategy can help advertisers increase lead quality, increase average sales order amounts, or increase conversion frequency.
 Maximize store visits – Teach Google’s AI to serve ads to local in-market audiences who are likely to visit your store offline.

 Google Marketing Live 2019 revealed Google is cutting out a lot of the time advertisers spend setting up ad groups, creating ads, and optimizing campaigns.
-Shorter campaign set up gives advertisers the ability to focus more on the stuff that matters most, like creating better content or designing experiments that will produce useful insights.
+A shorter campaign setup gives advertisers the ability to focus more on the stuff that matters most, like creating better content or designing experiments that will produce useful insights.

 As the complexities fade away and AI continues to take over more of the tedious operations, the term “optimization” might mean ‘training AI’ rather than ‘manually tuning campaign settings.
 In another year, the term “optimization” might mean something entirely different to advertisers than it does today.